 Embassy Office Parks REIT Set For A November Launch

-World’s largest alternative asset manager Blackstone Group and its Indian partner real estate major Embassy Group are set to approach the Securities and Exchange Board of India (Sebi) to file documents to launch their real estate investment trust (REIT), the first in India and the second-biggest in Asia in terms of office space portfolio.
+World’s largest alternative asset manager Blackstone Group and its Indian partner real estate major Embassy Group on September 24 approached the Securities and Exchange Board of India (Sebi) to file documents to launch their real estate investment trust (REIT), the first in India and the second-biggest in Asia in terms of office space portfolio.
 According to media report, Rs 5,300-crore Embassy Office Parks REIT might be launched by Diwali after getting all due clearances.
 The two partners registered the REIT in July last year.

 REITs are entities that will own and operate commercial real estate by pooling in money from various stakeholders.
 Quite similar to mutual funds, REITs are traded on stock exchanges.
 And, unlike stock investments, long-term investments are expected to earn much higher.